Audi Cabriolet Model Overview

 My top is difficult to open please advise, I just purchased the car and not familiar with process

-About the Audi Cabriolet
+Audi Cabriolet Overview

 Solid German engineering, classic muted styling, and staid sophistication would seem to rule out any time for spirited fun.
 Enter the Audi Cabriolet, which hit the U.S. market in 1994.
 A solid, stylish, and sophisticated automobile, this two-door convertible was a kick to drive.
 It has held up well over the years, and owners today say they still get comments about their little drop-top car.